tye50/MotorLab/README.md

 So then what *DO* we set *kP* to get a good response?
 The unfortunate answer is that you need to tune it to get a good value, but you can make good initial guesses.

-Start by figuring out a value for *kP* that will ensure that when the autonomous routine starts it will give the motors `1.0` exactly and will decrease down to zero.
+Start by figuring out an expression for *kP* that will ensure that when the autonomous routine starts it will calculate `1.0` exactly and will decrease down to zero as the robot drives forward.
 Once you find this value, scale it up or down as needed to find a good balance between response time and oscillations.

 Use `void betterControl(Motor left, Motor right) {}`.